Oeffner/SQLiteHistograms/README.md

 # SQLiteHistograms
-An SQLite extension library for creating histogram tables, tables of ratio between histograms and  interpolation tables of scatter point tables.

 This SQLite extension library is based on the 'ext/misc/series.c example from the SQLite source files.
 It uses the virtual table feature of SQLite to generate tables on the fly.